dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 See [SmartPhoneProducts3t](../100.Objects-Arrays-I/experience-SmartPhoneProducts3.html) for an example of processing an invoice from an array of products and quantities or right-click on the above frame and view it's source for an example.
 You do not have to generate the invoice exactly in this way.
 You may generate the invoice page on the server (either directly or from a template), or generate it on the client (but you still must collect and validate the form POST data on the server).

-**IMPORTANT NOTE**
+**IMPORTANT NOTs**
-You **may** use code from the above examples providing that you clearly specify a reference as code comments in the places where the code is used in your application.
-You *must* not use the same design for the interface and you do not want to copy the design for processing the form as it will *not* meet the requirements for this assignment.
-If you use code without providing a clear reference from any source, including from generative AI (ChatGPT) or code provided in class examples and labs, your assignment score will be severely penalized.
+- You **may** use code from the above examples and the Assignment1 template providing that you clearly specify a reference as code comments in the places where the code is used in your application.
+- You *must* not use the same design for the interface and you do not want to copy the design for processing the form as it will *not* meet the requirements for this assignment.
+- If you use code without providing a clear reference from any source, including from generative AI (ChatGPT) or code provided in class examples and labs, your assignment score will be severely penalized.
 Code copied needs to be fully documented (commented) and carefully adapted to the context for your application.
-Watch out for copying code that does not do anything, repeats something already done, or is not actually used (zombie code).
+- Watch out for copying code that does not do anything, repeats something already done, or is not actually used (zombie code).
 If you copy the Assignment1 examples and just change the data and the images you will receive 0 points for the assignment.

+**Part (C): Good UI design**

-(7) You are required to have a "good" user interface design.
+You are required to have a "good" user interface design.
 When you have a fully functional store (products page and invoice), choose a site template and re-design your website.
 It is suggested you use a [W3 Schools template](https://www.w3schools.com/w3css/w3css_templates.asp), however you may use any template you wish (such as [Bootstrap Templates](https://www.w3schools.com/bootstrap/bootstrap_templates.asp)).

 **NOTE** You *may not* just copy the design in the Assignment1 examples or WODs and substitute your products/services.
 These do not use templates!
 The user interface design is purposely awful.
 Be careful of copying a design from the web.
 There are many truly dreadful designs!
-For example, [http://techzonics.com/](http://techzonics.com/) is something you would not want to copy.
+For example, [http://techzonics.com/](http://techzonics.com/) is something you would **not** want to copy.

 #### Individual additional requirements:
 The following are additional requirements that will be assigned to you by the instructor or TA.
 Your assigned individual requirements are **not optional** and if not implemented, your assignment score will be severely penalized.
 You **may not copy** the implementation code from someone (or somewhere) else.
 You must design and write the code yourself.
 Copied code, referenced or not, will result in 0 for the entire assignment.
 If you are confused about the requirement or expectations, ask the instructor immediately.
 Once you submit your assignment, there are no excuses for not understanding the requirements and expectations.
 Code for your individual requirement **must** be generously commented. **Clearly** indicate in the these comments what your individual requirement is, the **scenarios** it is meant to address (why the requirement is needed), and how it is implemented.